korylprince/OldBrowserDetector/README.md

 You can set the URL to whatever you like, optionally including the two-letter language code.
 The default is the browser-update.org site because it has all the translations.
 If you're using only English I suggest http://browsehappy.com/ .

-To add this to your site, simply paste this code into the bottom of your page:
+To add this to your site, simply paste this code into the bottom of your page (See CDN section below for more info):

-    <script src="http://korylprince.github.io/OldBrowserDetector/detect.min.js" type="text/javascript"></script>
+    <script src="http://korylprince.github.com/OldBrowserDetector/detect.min.js" type="text/javascript"></script>

 This will use all the default options.
 See the included index.html for each option.